i5hi/helpers/vault.md

     "auth":null
 }
 ```

 The output JSON contains a field ***data*** with the key:value pair, with **secret** as the key.

 ## Conclusion

 Great!

-In the next part will cover alternative policies and hardening options.
+In the next part will cover hardening options, backup and recovery.

 In the final part, we will configure a HA cluster.

 ### Further steps

 Try out the ui hosted at:
 ```
 http://127.0.0.1:8200/ui/
 ```